 The evolution of the idea of universal human rights drew from the foundations of notions of dignity and respect in civilisations around the world over centuries.
 However, the idea that this respect should be enshrined in law took many more generations to develop.
 We often draw this resolve for legalising the notion of rights from certain historical experiences.
 These are certainly not exhaustive.
 As our knowledge of the history of other cultures grows, no doubt we will discover the historical impetus for legislating rights in other cultures too.

 - In 1215, English nobles and members of the clergy made the King of England agree to abide by the law by drawing up a Great Charter of liberties (Magna Carta).
-The Magna Carta protected only the rights of the privileged (nobles) and is not, therefore, about human rights as such.
+The Magna Carta protected mainly the rights of the privileged (nobles) and is not, therefore, about human rights as such.
 It became a widely cited document in defence of liberties because it represented a limitation of the king's power and recognition of other people's liberties and rights.

 - In 1689, the English parliament passed a bill declaring that it would no longer tolerate royal interference in its affairs.
 This bill, known as the Bill of Rights, forbade the monarch to suspend the law without Parliament's consent, specified free elections for members of Parliament and declared that freedom of speech in Parliament was not to be questioned, in the courts or elsewhere.